 Dr. Edwards has four 4-legged children - dogs "Cosmo" and "Eze" and "Skeeter", and cat named "Tag".
 Because Dr. Edwards worked regularly at various clinics, she was sought by clients in many parts of town.
 The doctors and staff are fortunate to have Dr. Edwards here as part of our clinic family.

 Dr. April Inman has been a Veterinarian at MTCAC since 2013.
-Initially she worked here as a relief doctor but has been here full time for almost three years.
+Initially she worked here as a relief doctor but has been here full time since then.

 She was born and raised in the Texas hill country, just outside New Braunfels, and moved to Houston in 2007, after graduating vet school from Texas A&M University.
 Experienced in general practice, emergency medicine and exotics, but her passion is in providing: geriatric care, pain management, ultrasound and dentistry.
 You may see her around at St. Cecilia Catholic School where her husband and mother work and her 2 children, Kylee and Maddie, attend school.
-Her pet family includes 3 dogs, "George", "Chip", and "Newman", and 2 cats "Lola" and "Biscuit".
+Her pet family includes 3 dogs, "George", and "Newman", and 2 cats "Lola" and "Biscuit".
 When Dr. Inman is in, you will find George, her 6 year old golden retriever, laying behind her desk.
 He loves to meet and greet new puppies at the clinic and often visits nursing homes and classrooms as a certified pet therapy dog, with the Faithful Paws organization.
 "Newman", on the other hand, is the opposite of "George".
-If he is up front with the rest of the gang, he is usually causing chaos.
+If he is up front with the rest of the gang, he is usually causing chaos. *Update - she has added a new rescue to her mix, "Heidi", a golden retriever.
+And "Newman", now belongs to receptionist Lee!

 In her spare time Dr. Inman enjoys playing or watching sports of all kinds, running, and doing just about anything outdoors with the kids.